Ryden-Graham/Ryden-Graham.github.io/README.md

   The Dragon has 3 attacks: Flame breath, a dash attack, and a stomp.

-  - The flame breath can be dogded by strafing since it has a long charge time
+  - The flame breath can be dodged by strafing since it has a long charge time
   - The dash is hard to dodge.
 Keep killing dwarves to get heart drops and recover the damage
   - Avoid getting close to the dragon, since the stomp has a short range.
 It does the most damage of all the attacks